ethanhillas/Atomic-Attack-Lab/README.md

 Create a new S3 bucket, provide a meaningful name and leave default settings.
 You will need to provide the name of the bucket in the AAL configuration file.

 Create a new DynamoDB table with Primary key called 'LockID' as a String type.
 Once created, go to the capacity page and change the Read/Write capacity mode to 'on-demand' to ensure you are charged only for reads and writes.
 You will need to provide the name of the table in the AAL configuration file.

+## Troubleshooting
+- AWS Profile not being recognised by Terraform:
+  - This is a known bug in Terraform.
+Sometimes Terraform will pick up the "default" credential stored in the ~/.aws/credential file rather than the one you provide.
+To fix this, specify an environment variable to override this check (`export AWS_PROFILE=your_cred_profile`)
+- Windows hosts not reachable during ansible configuration phase:
+  - Sometimes the EC2Config or cloud init (UserData) script on windows hosts fails for arbitrary reasons.
+I have not discovered the cause of this yet, so the only fix is to `recreate` and `configure` the windows module again.

 ## TODO
 ```